 National parliamentary data is a verified communication channel between the elected political representatives and society members in any democracy.
 One of the most important characteristics of parliamentary data is its direct correspondence with concurrent events, including the ones with a global impact on human health, social life, and economics such as the current COVID-19 pandemic.
 By comparing the data synchronically and diachronically in a cross-lingual context, we can obtain important insights into transnational characteristics as well as track the pan-European discussion in times of crisis.

-The parliamentary corpora will be provided by the CLARIN ERIC ParlaMint project (currently available in Bulgarian, Croatian, Polish, and Slovenian).
+The parliamentary corpora will be provided by the CLARIN ERIC ParlaMint project (currently available in Bulgarian, Croatian, Polish, and Slovenian) and is supported by the SSHOC project (https://sshopencloud.eu/).
 Its goal is to compile a collection of comparable corpora of debates from national parliaments from all over Europe in a harmonized format, covering both the data from the period of the Covid-19 pandemic as well as older, reference data.
 The first version of the corpora have already been processed linguistically and enriched with metadata, made searchable through popular concordancers for online querying as well as downloadable from the CLARIN repository for independent handling.
 By the time of the hackathon, a new version with many new languages will be available (English, Dutch, Icelandic, Lithuanian, Czech, Italian, Turkish, Danish, Hungarian, French, Latvian, Romanian, and Belgian Dutch/French).

 Possible topics and tasks for the group are: